cpichard/usdtweak/README.md

 ## Status

-There is no roadmap at the moment, it is my side project and the development is slow and unpredictable, I can only work on it a few hours during the week-end.
+There is no roadmap, it is a side project and the development is slow and unpredictable, I can only work on it a few hours during the week-end, but anyone wanting to contribute is welcome.
 The original idea behind this project was to improve usdview by adding edition capabilities, for artists, technical directors and users who don't necessarily know the USD ascii syntax or are not familiar with python.
 So my current goal driving the developments is to provide at least the same functionalities as usdview with some ability to edit the stages and layers.

 As of today usdtweak allows